1688168/Codes/[0126] Word Ladder II.md

 ## Word Ladder
+- the best way to construct connected word graph
+- how to do BFS and find shortest distance
+- how to reverse construct parent graph so later we can reverse DFS and construct all valid shortest paths

 [Word Ladder I](https://leetcode.com/problems/word-ladder/submissions/ "BFS" )
 Given 1.
 Begin word (might not be in the dictionary)
       2. dictionary